Rairye/fz-word-finder/README.md

 ## Search Methods

-This package supports two types of search methods:
+This package supports three types of search methods:
 1.	find_matches() -> This method finds both whole-word and substring matches and returns them as a result
 2.	get_word_indices() -> This method returns the indices of all occurrences of words.
 By default, only whole-word matches are returned, but both whole-word and substring matches can be obtained if needed
+3.	has_any_target_word() -> This method searches a string for target words.
+Returns True if the string contains any of the target words set in the finder.
+This is the fastest search method.

 ## Wiki